betrixed/Toml-Pun8/README.md

 # Toml Parser extension for PHP implemented with PHP-CPP
 This was the main goal of creating all the other bitty classes, whose interfaces are described below.
-Everything was done in PHP-CPP to gain order of magnitude of speed.
+All parser processing is done in PHP-CPP for the expected order of magnitude of speed gain.

 ##Requirements
   Linux version only.